ErikinBC/paranet/README.md

 $$

-There are of course other processes that could generate censoring (such as EXAMPLE).
-The reason an exponential distribution is used in the censoring process is to allow for a (relatively) simple optimization problem of finding a single scale parameter ($\lambda_C$), which obtains an (asymptotic) censoring probability of $\phi$:
+There are of course other processes that could generate censoring (such as type-I censoring where all observations are censored at a pre-specified point).
+The reason an exponential distribution is used in the censoring process is to allow for a (relatively) simple optimization problem of finding a single scale parameter, $\lambda_C$, which obtains an (asymptotic) censoring probability of $\phi$:

 $$
 \begin{align*}